 Safety for solo female travelers

-If you are traveling alone, then Meetup is the best place to find hiking buddies.
+If you are traveling alone, then Meetup, one of the travel apps, is the best place to find hiking buddies.

 Including the Castle Head walk in your list is a must when contemplating hikes in The Blue Mountains.
 This picturesque trail offers stunning views of the valley and the mountains.
 Have you hiked this trail?
 Let me know by writing to me on Solopassport@gmail.com.

 How can you support me?

 You know how much I love coffee, so you can buy me a coffee – Buy me Coffee!